-Some mobility managers operate transportation services but not all do.
-All mobility managers know who provides transportation service.
-If you need a ride and don’t know where to find one, call a mobility manager.
+Some Mobility Managers operate transportation services but not all do.
+All Mobility Managers know who provides transportation service in their service areas.
+If you need a ride and don’t know where to find one, call your Mobility Manager! :-)

 My county does not have a Mobility Manager.
 How can it get one?

-Start by asking at your county’s Aging and Disability Resource Center.
-Each county receives funding through Wis.
-Statute 85.21 expressly to provide transportation for individuals over age 60 and for individuals with disabilities.
-The person arranging that transportation is likely doing some mobility management work.
+Start by asking your local Aging and Disability Resource Center (ADRC).
+Each county receives funding through Wisconsin Statute 85.21 to provide transportation for individuals over age 60 and individuals with disabilities.
+The individual arranging transportation at the ADRC is likely doing mobility management work.

 How can I become a Mobility Manager?

-Send an email to the membership committee at WAMM request a membership packet.
-This packet contains information about becoming a Mobility Manager including the current curriculum for Mobility Manager certification.
+Send an email to the WAMM Membership Committee to request a membership packet.
+This packet contains information about becoming a Mobility Manager, including the curriculum for our Mobility Management certification.

 Does the Wisconsin DOT support Mobility Management?

 Yes!
-The DOT has been the strongest ongoing support for mobility management.
-The staff at the DOT’s Bureau of Transit, Local Roads, Railroads and Harbors consistently lift up, encourage and support the work of mobility management in Wisconsin.
-Additionally, at the federal level, mobility management projects receive preference under some CFR 49 programs.
+The DOT has been the strongest, ongoing supporters of mobility management.
+The staff at the DOT’s Bureau of Transit, Local Roads, Railroads and Harbors consistently lift up, encourage, and support the work of mobility management in Wisconsin.
+At the federal level, mobility management projects receive preference under some CFR 49 programs.

 How do I get on the listserv?

-Members will automatically be added to the listserv and given access to the member’s only webpages.
-If you are not getting emails from the listserv, check your junk mail and internal controls, and if you still are not receiving them, email email@example.com.
+If you are not getting emails from the listserv, check your junk mail and internal controls.
+If you still are not receiving communication, email email@example.com.

-Once I’m a member, how do I become involved?
+Once I become a member, how do I become involved?

 We encourage all members to be active in committees.
-Each all-member meeting agenda lists the chairs of each committee.
-Send them an email to become a member!
-This is an all-volunteer organization and relies on members to get the work done!
+WAMM is a volunteer-based organization and relies on members to get the work done!
 You need to be a member to join a committee, but you do not have to be certified.
 Email firstname.lastname@example.org or visit the Committees Page for more information.